Haplogroup L2: Haplogroup L2a1l

 L2a1l is defined by the mutation C534T.
 It appears in Algeria, Sierra Leone (among Mende people), and The Gambia (among Wolof people) and was present in ancient Spain.

 Haplogroup L2a1l1

 L2a1l1 is observed among the Nuna and Mossi peoples of Burkina Faso.

 Haplogroup L2a1l2

 L2a1l2 is present in people in various parts of West Africa, North Africa, and western Europe, including Mandinka people from Guinea-Bissau, Fula people from The Gambia, and Pana people from Burkina Faso.

 Haplogroup L2a1l2a

 L2a1l2a is recognized as an "Ashkenazi-specific" haplogroup, seen amongst Ashkenazi Jews with ancestry in Central and Eastern Europe.
 It has also been detected in small numbers in ostensibly non-Jewish Polish populations, where it is presumed to have come from Ashkenazi admixture.
-However, this haplotype constitutes only a very small proportion of Ashkenazi mitochondrial lineages; various studies (including Behar's) have put its incidence at between 1.4–1.6%.
+However, this haplotype constitutes only a very small proportion of Ashkenazi mitochondrial lineages; various studies (including Behar's) have put its incidence at between 1.4 and 1.6%.

 Haplogroup L2a1l3

 L2a1l3 is defined by the mutations G14905A and T16357C.
-It is found in Yoruba people in Nigeria and in Algeria.
+It is found in Togo as well as in Yoruba people in Nigeria and in Algeria.